🥢 Have You Eaten Yet?

 Food rituals may be emotionally expressive, but often misunderstood across generations.

-We needed methods that could uncover both surface-level habits and deeper emotional meaning—so we built our research plan to explore both the breadth of community expression and the depth of personal experience.
+We needed methods that could uncover both surface-level habits and deeper emotional meaning.
+Therefore, we built our research plan to explore both the breadth of community expression and the depth of personal experience.

 🎤 Semi-Structured Interviews